Understanding Sensitivity of Differential Attention through the Lens of Adversarial Robustness: Theoretical Analysis: Structural Sensitivity and Robustness

 \begin{corollary}[Crossover in Robustness] If $\bar L_{\text{DA}} > \bar L_{\text{base}}$ (DA is locally more sensitive) but $\bar\alpha < 1$ (nontrivial cancellation), then there exists a depth threshold $D^\ast$ such that

 For $D < D^\ast$, DA is more fragile than standard attention; for $D > D^\ast$, DA becomes asymptotically more robust. \end{corollary}

 \textbf{Interpretation.} This analysis highlights two independent mechanisms in DA: (i) negative gradient alignment, which locally amplifies fragility, and (ii) noise cancellation, which systematically attenuates shared perturbations and strengthens with depth.
 The coexistence of these forces explains why DA can appear fragile at shallow depths yet exhibit improved robustness when scaled deeper.
+In particular, perturbations amplified in early layers do not propagate unchanged: each subsequent DA layer introduces its own cancellation step, so the perturbation energy is progressively reduced as depth increases.
+This cumulative attenuation provides a simple explanation for the empirical trend we observe—strong fragility in shallow models and partial robustness in deeper stacks—without requiring additional architectural assumptions.